Paul-Bradley/EasyNode/README.md

 browser to localhost (127.0.0.1) on the host but that traffic will be forwarded to p2pool running on the guest.

-Please consider adding port forwarding for TCP ports 5889, 6889 and 7818 in the virtualisation software (see http://www.howtogeek.com/122641/how-to-forward-ports-to-a-virtual-machine-and-use-it-as-a-server/) and in your router so that you are accepting incoming connections to the node from the internet on these ports.
+Please consider adding port forwarding for TCP ports 5889, 6889 and 7818 in the virtualisation software (see http://www.howtogeek.com/122641/how-to-forward-ports-to-a-virtual-machine-and-use-it-as-a-server/) and in your router (see http://portforward.com/english/routers/port_forwarding/) so that you are accepting incoming connections to the node from the internet on these ports.
 They are the blockchain sync ports for Vertcoin, Monocle and Parallaxcoin respectively and by opening them to incoming connections you will not only help the coin networks by running a full node, but will also improve your own mining profitability by being better connected which reduces the risk of orphan blocks.

 IF USING THE VIRTUALBOX FILES: